-We are urging businesses to reconsider their relationship with renewable energy.
-We have released a whitepaper exploring the state of the renewable energy sector and argues that the time is ripe for organisations to think about how they can overcome problems such as the changes to feed-in tariffs, power quality problems, planning permission and the threat from cheap imports of renewable technology.
+We are urging businesses to reconsider their relationship with renewable energy .
+We have released a whitepaper exploring the state of the renewable energy sector and argues that the time is ripe for organizations to think about how they can overcome problems such as the changes to feed-in tariffs, power quality problems, planning permission and the threat from cheap imports of renewable technology.

 The paper looks at the growth of the renewable sector, including recent figures that show that 2016 was a record year for the installation of renewable power, with 161GW added to the world's capacity, with solar power leading the way.

-The paper looks at some of the alternative schemes and models of renewable-energy sourcing available to businesses.
-It also explores the on going challenge of planning permission, power quality and the threat of cheap imports of heavily subsidised renewable solar panels from China.
+The paper looks at some of the alternative schemes and models of renewable energy sourcing available to businesses.
+It also explores the on going challenge of planning permission, power quality and the threat of cheap imports of heavily subsidized renewable solar panels from China.

 "Along with a change of approach to renewable energy models, business leaders must also consider the quality of the renewable equipment they buy," explained Steve Hughes, managing director of REO UK.
 "Now that renewable technologies are becoming a reality for many businesses, it's important to understand issues such as electromagnetic interference and electromagnetic compatibility.

-The whitepaper can be downloaded here and anyone interested in talking about power quality components for their renewable applications please contact a representative today on +44 (0) 158 673 411.← Back to News
+Anyone interested in talking about power quality components for their renewable applications please contact a representative today on +44 (0) 158 673 411.